Ashargin/DivideFold/README.md

 ## Installation

-Clone the repository and install with your preferred backend:
+Clone the repository and install with your preferred backend (`torch` is recommended for compatibility with [KnotFold](https://github.com/gongtiansu/KnotFold)):
 ``` console
 git clone https://github.com/Ashargin/DivideFold
 cd DivideFold